 - Sell It

-In the majority of births, the placenta and umbilical cord are discarded as medical waste, despite the fact that cord blood stem cells are already used to treat 82 diseases, including leukaemia, sickle cell disease, and severe combined immunodeficiencies.
+In the majority of births, the placenta and umbilical cord are discarded as medical waste.
+This is despite the fact that cord blood stem cells are already used to treat 82 diseases, including leukaemia, sickle cell disease, and severe combined immunodeficiencies.
 Unless the mother or father specifically request and organise cord blood storage or donation their child’s cord and placenta will be thrown away.

 This is the only way to make sure that matching stem cells will be available for your child to use if they need them in the future.
 Banked cord blood and tissue stem cells can also often be used to treat siblings and other relatives.
 At a lower cost than car insurance, in our view, stem cell banking is the best resource parents have in protecting their family’s health.